freeCodeCampSF/FCCSF/README.md

 1. To gather materials and resources related to free code camp San Francisco.

-2. To work on an open source project together
+2. To work on an open source project together.

 3. To have a project where we can collaborate and learn together.